gnovelli/sam/README.md

 ## License

-See the LICENSE file for details.
+See the LICENSE file for details